jakegough-jaytwo/jaytwo.ejson/README.md

 The `EJSON_KEYDIR` environment variable tells the library where on the filesystem to look for a private key, but often that means the key is in plain text at rest on the disk.
 What if you want to store the key itself in an environment variable?

-Everything from IIS configuration to budget shared hosting sites support custom runtime environment variables.
-Of course you can also provision them for the app with Octopus Deploy, or for the host with Chef, Puppet, Ansible, etc.
+Everything from container orchestration platforms to bare-metal IIS configuration to budget shared hosting providers support custom runtime environment variables.

 The name of the variable is the public key prefixed by `EJK_`.
 The value will be the private key.